 Insulation works both ways – keeps you warm in the winter and cool in the summer.
 An additional benefit of wool: the release and capture of moisture will help modulate the temperature making you feel warmer in colder environments and cooler in warmer ones.

 Our wool may initially have a benign “barnyard” smell that will dissipate over time.
-Opening the bag and letting your wool reloft and breathe for a day or two will hasten this process.
+Opening the box and letting your wool reloft and breathe for a day or two will hasten this process.
 Not only will your wool lose all its smell, it will actually work to become an odor neutralizer.